Prevent bots and fake users from compromising user accounts and protect against credential stuffing and brute force attacks

 Draining Loyalty ProgramsAttackers will consume or transfer miles, or loyalty points available in compromised accounts

 $56 billion were stolen by attackers through opening loans, fake accounts, and stealing benefits in the US in 2021.
 That year an estimated 49 million American consumers fell victim to identity fraud.

 the Go-to-Market Operation?

 - When bots and fake users take over user accounts to steal personal data, trust in your company and your ability to provide services securely is lost, adding to the challenges of your Go-to-Market teams.

 - Transaction fraud committed by impersonated accounts results in a loss of revenue which is compounded by higher logistics and customer service expenses, impacting your bottom line.

 - Stolen data from compromised accounts exposes your company to compliance and security risks.
 The theft of PII can result in litigation from users or regulatory institutions.

 Secure your site from account takeovers

-CHEQ Paradome provides of layer of visibilty over all bots and fake users, testing each visitor with over 2000+ cybersecurity challenges and automatically blocking malicious traffic.
+CHEQ provides visibility over all bots and fake users, testing each visitor with over 2000+ cybersecurity challenges and automatically blocking malicious traffic.